bogeeee/restfuncs/readme.md

 ### Writes to the session fields have some overhead
 It costs an additional http roundtrip + 1 websocket roundtrip + (auto.) resend of unprocessed websocket calls.
 This is to ensure fail-safe commits to the http cookie and to ensure security.
 So keep that in mind.

-# Use up your own cookie handler
+# Use your own cookie handler
 The build-in cookie handler goes like this, as already mentioned in the set up: `const app = restfuncsExpress({/* ServerOptions */}) // Drop in replacement for express (enhances the original).`
 Alternatively (not recommended), you can still set up your own cookie handler, after using the classic express: `app = express()`, or by setting `ServerOptions#installSessionHandler` to `false`.
 Restfuncs will still synchronize the content to/from (Web-) Socket connections.